§ Verifiable Trust v4 Specification

 Ecosystems can create Essential Credential Schemas (ECS) by creating a Trust Registry in a VPR.
 There are 4 kinds of ECS:

-An Ecosystem creates its Trust Registry in a VPR by creating a TrustRegistry entry tr.
-For this Trust Registry to qualify for being used for trust resolution in VSs and VUAs, it MUST provide, associated to the TrustRegistry entry tr, at least one CredentialSchema entry, with a respective json_schema attribute defined as follows in [ECS-SERVICE], [ECS-ORG], [ECS-PERSON], [ECS-UA].
+For this Trust Registry to qualify as an ECS Trust Registry and to be used for trust resolution in VSs and VUAs, it MUST provide, associated to the TrustRegistry entry tr, one CredentialSchema entry for each of [ECS-SERVICE], [ECS-ORG], [ECS-PERSONA], and [ECS-UA], each with a json_schema attribute as defined in the corresponding section.

 § [ECS-SERVICE] Service Credential Json Schema

-Used to identify Services.
+Used to identify Verifiable Services.

 Credential subject object of schema MUST contain the following attributes: